Genivia/ugrep/README.md

                   --binary-files=hex option.
 See also option --hexdump.

            -x, --line-regexp
                   Only input lines selected against the entire PATTERN is  consid- ered  to  be matching lines (as if surrounded by ^ and $).
 If a PATTERN is specified (or -e PATTERN or -N  PATTERN),  then  this option does not apply to -f FILE patterns.

            --xml  Output  file matches in XML.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits  empty matches.
 By default, empty matches are disabled, unless a pattern begins with `^' or ends with  `$'.
 With  this option,  empty-matching  pattern,  such  as x? and x*, match all input, not only lines containing the character `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
-See  also  options -A, -B, and -C.  Disables multi-line matching.
+See also options -A, -B, and -C.

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX